Biden declares state of emergency in Florida as Tropical Storm Ian strengthens

 It would have marked his first visit to the Sunshine State in more than a year.

-The federal emergency declaration comes as Florida Governor Ron DeSantis also extended the state of emergency to the entire state on Saturday.
+The federal declaration came as Mr DeSantis also extended the state of emergency to the entire state on Saturday.

 Mr DeSantis had issued an emergency declaration for 24 counties on Friday but announced on Saturday that he was widening it and mobilising the state’s National Guard.

-“We encourage all Floridians to make their preparations,” he said in a statement.
+Residents taking shelter inside their homes should still prepare to lose power for several days on end and should make sure they have enough food and water stocked up.

-Floridians have begun stockpiling essential items in preparation for the storm, amid fears that it could lead to mass power outages in hard-hit areas.
+The guidance came after officials said that two million people over-evacuated during Hurricane Irma in 2017.

-At one Home Depot in Tampa, shoppers lined up for the store opening at 6am on Saturday, reported the Associated Press.
+Floridians have already begun stockpiling essential items in preparation for the storm, with shoppers lining up outside one Home Depot in Tampa for the store opening at 6am on Saturday, reported the Associated Press.

 By early afternoon, the store had sold 600 cases of water and completely ran out of generators.